 - Parsley is a great companion plant for asparagus, tomato, and corn.

-Chives belong to the onion family, but unlike the traditional onions, chives do not form large underground bulbs.
+Chives belong to the onion family, but unlike traditional onions, chives do not form large underground bulbs.
 This herb also offers a mild flavor and is ideal for blending with dips, soups, omelets, and fish.
-Although chives are often just as a garnish, it offers promising health benefits.
+Although chives are often just as a garnish, it provides promising health benefits.

 - Chives help improve memory.

 - Chives can help prevent cancer.